akeneo/pim-community-dev/src/Pim/Bundle/FrontBundle/readme.md

     - product interface for both [DONE]
     - different implementation [DONE]
     - make the grid statefull [NOT FOR NOW]

-- import on grid
-- advance bar on mass edit
-- loading item
+- loading item [DONE]
 - number of result
 - filter
 - sort
+- manage filters
+- simple categories
+- import on grid
+- advance bar on mass edit
 - column (basic)/drag and drop